-Notes: These estimates are based on responses to the question "counting all locations where this employer operates, what is the total number of persons who work for all workers who indicate working (at least one week) during 2015.
+Notes: These estimates are based on responses to the question "counting all locations where this employer operates, what is the total number of persons who work for X's employer?" which was asked of all workers who indicate working (at least one week) during 2015.